-As of the end of today, the Fairfield Health Department administered 9,684 vaccines to those eligible and the department has an additional 4,711 appointments scheduled over the next 4 weeks.
-We are proud to say that not one vaccine has been wasted or unused since the Health Department's clinics opened in January.
+This week our Fairfield Health Department reached over 10,000 vaccines administered to those eligible!
+Hitting a grand total of 11,929 by the end of today, with the department scheduling an additional 4,052 appointments over the next 4 weeks.
+I am proud to say that not one vaccine has been wasted or unused since the Health